Education is the great equalizer — and when it comes to money, knowledge is more powerful than ever.

 In Half the Country, Financial Literacy Is Not Taught in School

-In America, teenagers graduate from high school knowing the preamble to the Constitution and the acronym “please excuse my dear Aunt Sally” to remember the order of algebraic operations.
+In America, teenagers graduate from high school knowing the preamble to the Constitution and the mnemonic devices “please, excuse my dear Aunt Sally” to remember the order of algebraic operations.
 But despite the fact that they’ll be bombarded with credit card offers from the moment they turn 18 — while applying for student loans, in many cases — they’re likely to leave school without the slightest idea how credit works, how interest compounds, or the basics of saving, spending and managing money.

 “Financial literacy was never taught in schools,” Harper said.
 “So most people, upon receiving their college degree, almost never achieve the life of their dreams.”

-According to the Council for Economic Education, exactly half of the states now require students to take one economics class to graduate and 23 require students to take a course in personal finance.
+According to the Council for Economic Education, exactly half of the states now require students to take one economics class to graduate and 23 require students to take a course in personal finance, with Florida only recently joining the list.

 The Problem Is, It’s Not Taught at Home, Either